 In 2010, the Club was taken over by a Thai-led consortium called Asian Football Investments, which was fronted by King Power’s Khun Vichai Srivaddhanaprabha, who became Chairman in 2011.

-His son Khun Aiyawatt Srivaddhanapraba is one of two Vice-Chairmen.
+His son Khun Aiyawatt Srivaddhanapraba was one of two Vice-Chairmen.
 The Srivaddhanaprabha family are now sole owners of the Club.
 The new owners invested heavily in Leicester City Football Club.

-This has been a major factor in the successful record-breaking season of 2013/14 when the Foxes returned to the Premier League as the Championship title winners.
+This was a major factor in the successful record-breaking season of 2013/14 when the Foxes returned to the Premier League as the Championship title winners.
+They ended the campaign with 102 points under the management of Nigel Pearson.
 The 2014/15 season saw Leicester City’s ‘Great Escape’.

 Bottom of the Premier League with nine games to go, Leicester City won seven, drew one and lost one of these games to finish 14th.